jywarren/portfolio/_posts/2019-12-01-infragram.markdown

   - Public Lab
 ---

-Infragram camera kits are a low-cost, DIY project for analyzing plant health using mixed infrared/visible photography, based on a technique from satellite photography.

 ![a false-color image of two small plants side by side with leaves radiating outward; in rainbow colors like a heat map](/assets/images/infragram-1.png)